markravinet/genotyping_pipeline/README.md

 In addition to these scripts, there are three helper scripts which are optional.
 These are:

+1. `downsample_bams` - a nextflow script that will calculate the depth of a bam, see if it exceeds a threshold you set and if so, downsample it to match that.
+This is useful if you are combining samples with different read depths.
-1. `create_genome_windows` - a shell script to split your genome of choice into windows for `call_variants` to run on.
+2. `create_genome_windows` - a shell script to split your genome of choice into windows for `call_variants` to run on.
 So you can split the genome into 10 Mb windows and call variants much more efficiently.
-2. `concat_vcfs` - concatenate the variant vcfs created by `filter_variants` into a single vcf for the entire genome
+3. `concat_vcfs` - concatenate the variant vcfs created by `filter_variants` into a single vcf for the entire genome

 ## Installation